heristop/clover-map/README.md

 ### Loading Configuration

-- **From Local Storage**: If there is a saved configuration in local storage, TreePulse will load it automatically.
+- **From Local Storage**: If a saved configuration is present in local storage, TreePulse will automatically load it upon startup.
+This ensures your previous session's data is readily available.
-- **From API**: If no local configuration is found, you can load a sample configuration by clicking the "Load Sample Data" button.
+- **From API**: If no local configuration is found, you can easily load a sample configuration by clicking the "Load Sample Data" button.
+This allows you to quickly start working with a predefined setup.

 ### Importing and Exporting Data

+- **Import**:
+  - Navigate to the configuration panel.
-- **Import**: Use the upload button in the configuration panel to import project data from a JSON file.
+  - Click the upload button to import project data from a JSON file.
+  - Select your JSON file from the file dialog.
+The imported data will replace the current configuration, allowing you to seamlessly continue your work.
+- **Export**:
+  - In the configuration panel, click the save button.
-- **Export**: Use the save button in the configuration panel to export the current project data to a JSON file.
+  - This will export the current project data to a JSON file, preserving your work and enabling easy sharing and backup.

 ### Managing Projects

+- **Adding/Updating Statuses**:
+  - Open the configuration panel to manage statuses.
-- **Adding/Updating Statuses**: In the configuration panel, you can add new statuses, update existing ones, or remove them.
+  - You can add new statuses to categorize tasks more effectively, update existing ones to reflect changes in your workflow, or remove obsolete statuses.
+- **Updating Tasks**:
-- **Updating Tasks**: Click on a task to cycle through its statuses.
+  - Click on any task to cycle through its statuses.
+  - This intuitive interface allows for quick updates, ensuring your project board accurately reflects the current state of each task.

 ### JSON Configuration Format

-The JSON configuration file should follow this format:
+The JSON configuration file should adhere to the following structure to be compatible with TreePulse:

 ```json
 [